 The Board of Directors of the Association may from time to time establish dues and assessments to be payable by the members of the Association in accordance with the provisions of the Declaration.

 In exercising the right granted to the Association hereunder to place mortgages or deeds of trust on any port of the property owned by the Association, the Board of Directors shall have the right, without referring the matter to a vote of the Association, to place a mortgage or deed of trust on a portion of the property, provided that the proceeds of such mortgage or deed of trust, after paying any expenses incurred in connection with such borrowing, are devoted solely to the construction of improvements on that part of the property so subjected to the mortgage or deed of trust.
-All mortgages or deeds of trust not specifically permitted by the preceding sentence must be submitted to and approved by a majority of each class of the members of the Association entitled to vote.
+All mortgages or deeds of trust not specifically permitted by the preceding sentence must be submitted to and approved by a majority of the members of the Association entitled to vote.

 Tenth: The duration of the "Association" shall be perpetual.